06 May 8 Examples Of Bad Web Design in 2020

 - Ensure that your website is easy to navigate and clearly layout.
 An old school rule of thumb is to ensure your user can reach their destination under three clicks.

 - Avoid flash, if possible, search engines can not read them and some older browser might block it all together.

 - Ensure your colour scheme is easy on the eyes and compliment each other.

 - Keep your site clutter free and I would personally avoid auto-playing music without a pause or stop button.
 There is some exception to this rule but for the majority, it’s a no-no.

 - follow those five simple rules and you are sure to have happier users.

-Ok so without further ado here is my compilation of sites I would deem to be terrible in terms of design.
+Ok so without further ado here is my compilation of sites I would deem to be terrible in terms of bad website design.

 They seem to have some cool stuff selling however the design was way too overwhelming for me personally.
 A bit of tidy up and rearranging and they would be onto a winner.
 I would suggest any of these eCommerce templates to give Arngren a fresh look.

 I have been a follower of this site since the owner appeared on BBC dragon dens, great business but her website, in my opinion, could do with a bit of de-cluttering.